Appendix and its function

 Post-operative treatment and care

-Patients with perforated appendix stay a bit longer - at least four to seven days.
+Patients with a perforated appendix stay a bit longer; at least four to seven days.

-During the hospital stay, intravenous antibiotics are given to fight the possible infections!
-Most important thing is that living without an appendix causes no known health problems.
+During the hospital stay, intravenous antibiotics are given to fight possible infections.
+The most important thing is that living without an appendix causes no known health problems.